Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Conclusions

 \section{Conclusions}

-Instead of using extensive simulations, this letter uses a low-complexity numerical method for computing the mean cell size in a homogeneous Poisson Voronoi tessellation for seeds located along and/or close to the boundary of a quadrant.
-Besides the application on physical layer security detailed in the paper, these results can also be used in the performance analysis of finite area cellular networks, e.g., modeling the mean network load for base stations located close to the network borders.
-In the foreseen deployments of indoor ultra-dense networks, the impact of boundaries cannot be neglected.
-In addition, the calculation of the second moment of the cell size at the corner of a quadrant and at the boundary of the half-plane, and the illustration of the good fit of the Gamma distribution, may give enough evidence to continue studying the distribution of cell size in other locations and more complex bounded geometries, e.g., three-dimensional Voronoi cells, cell size distribution in hyperbolic spaces, etc.
+Instead of running extensive simulations, we have used a low-complexity numerical method for computing the mean cell area in a homogeneous Poisson Voronoi tessellation for seeds located along and/or close to the boundary of a quadrant.
+We have shown that the mean cell area falling inside the deployment domain is location-dependent.
+In addition, we have calculated the second moment of the cell area for a seed at the corner of the quadrant and at the boundary of the half-plane.
+Even though the distribution of the cell area is not exactly Gamma, the two-parameter Gamma distribution with fitted mean and variance using the method of moments still provides a reasonably good approximation, which might be useful to certain applications.
+Besides the connectivity of wireless sensor networks with physical layer security, the fitted Gamma distribution can also be used in the performance analysis of finite area cellular networks, e.g., modeling the network load located close to the network borders.
+In the foreseen deployments of indoor low-power wireless networks, the impact of boundaries cannot be neglected.
+Another direction for future work is the approximation for the area distribution of edge Voronoi cells due to non-homogeneous \acp{PPP}, i.e., the cells separating regions of different intensities.
+This may complement existing heuristics for edge detection in high-energy particle physics, see~\cite{Debnath2015, Debnath2016}.